1. Signs of unhealthy relationships

 (1) What could be possible causes or reasons for the child’s poor dental status?

-Please click on each cross to get specific information on the different scenarios.
+Please click on each cross in the corresponding circle to get specific information on the different scenarios.

 Case study: Early Childhood Caries